ankane/searchkick/README.md

   end
   ```

-  And [install Active Job](https://github.com/ankane/activejob_backport) for Rails 4.1 and below.
   Jobs are added to a queue named `searchkick`.

 3. Queuing